Spiraline/RTAS2022-AE/manual.md

     <img src="https://user-images.githubusercontent.com/44594966/152480130-0e88e3e5-153f-40e9-a6fb-8218fddf41d5.PNG" alt="syn" width="450" height="300"/>
 </div>

-By default parameter setting, `acc.bat` takes about 15 minutes and `density.bat` takes 50 minutes.
+By default parameter setting, `acc.bat` takes about 15 minutes and `density.bat` takes 5 hours.
 For shorter experiments, the `dag_num` and `instance_num` parameters can be reduced.
 If `dag_num` is 100, `acc.bat` takes only 10 seconds and `density.bat` takes about 3 minutes.
 For details, refer to **Configurable parameter** section.

-**TODO : 10000 DAG time for density**

 ### Running experiment on local machine

 In the case of Experiment (a), since it is simply a python script, it can be executed on your local machine.
 After you clone our public repository and install only a few python package, you can run execution file in the same way.